9. What is direct responsible charge experience?

 - College credit for courses which are directly relevant to the operation, maintenance or management of a wastewater or water system and which address influences on water quality, public health or environmental protection will be issued 15 TCHs for each credit hour.

-14. What are the continuing education requirements for license renewal?
+18. What are the continuing education requirements for license renewal?

 License holders must acquire Training Contact Hours (TCHs) in order to meet continuing education requirements for license renewal.
-The minimum number of TCHs specified for each license shall be acquired within fixed three-year periods.
-An individual that newly requires a license within a fixed three-year period is not required to obtain TCHs for license renewal.
-For new licensees, the TCH requirement will not take effect until the following three-year period.
-Licenseholders are only responsible for obtaining the number of TCHs required for their license(s) at the start of the three-year period.
-For example, a licensee that holds a T-2 license at the start of the three-year period and upgrades his license to a T-3 within the three-year period, will be required to obtain 18 TCHs, NOT 36 TCHs.
-The periods are as follows:
+The minimum number of TCHs specified for each license must be acquired within fixed three-year cycles.
+An individual that is licensed for less than the full three-year cycle is not required to obtain TCHs for license renewal during that initial three-year cycle.
+For new licensees, the TCH requirement does not take effect until the following three-year cycle.
+If a license upgrade is acquired during the same three-year cycle, the TCH requirement for the lesser license classification is required.
+For example, a licensee that holds a T-2 license at the start of the three-year cycle and upgrades the license to a T-3 within the same three-year period, will be required to obtain 18 TCHs, NOT 36 TCHs.
+The fixed three-year cycles are:

-October 1, 2009 – September 30, 2012 and every three years thereafter
+October 1, 2018 – September 30, 2021 and every three years thereafter

 C-3, C-4, N-3, N-4, S-3, S-4, T-3, T-4, W-3, W-4

 36 hrs (maximum of 12 hrs will be accepted in Safety related training)

 C-1, C-2, N-1, N-2, S-1, S-2, T-1, T-2, W-1, W-2